 The client remains under the care of their primary Social Worker, but at times, should the client agree, they will be referred to one of our specialist trauma counsellors within the organisation for longer term therapeutic intervention.
 Our Counselling is also for secondary trauma victims as a result of witnessing violence and crime, living in a violent society, having experienced historical violence or being impacted by violence in any way that causes a harmful emotional response.

-To prevent the crisis that causes the need for therapeutic intervention through educating around life skills and interpersonal communication.
+These are run by the our Therapeutic Social Workers with the aim to try and understand and therefore possibly prevent any future crisis through educating around the choices we make and why we make them, life skills, personal development and interpersonal communication.
 We encourage all our clients to attend these training sessions as part of their therapy.

 To be the eyes on the ground to identify the problems before they become critical and to refer clients in immediate need.

-We also work with our foreign nationals who are often unaware of their rights in our country and as such are often further victimised.
+We also work with our foreign national communities who are often unaware of their rights in our country and as such are often further victimised.

 Partnership with city of cape town